X-Claims – Terms of Business

 - Inform XCL of any matters pertaining to the claim, not just at time of inception – and during the claim itself.

 - Hereby understand that they can pursue a claim on his own behalf, using their own resources.
 Moreover, the Client understands that by engaging XCL they will incur a fee.
 The Client will also consider other claims management options which might be cheaper than engaging XCL.
 You have the legal right to shop around, subject to your claim being subject to legal time limits for making a claim.
-You have the legal right to pursue your claim yourself through the Financial Ombudsman Service without a Claims Management Company.
+You have the legal right to pursue your claim yourself through the Financial Ombudsman Service or the Financial Services Compensation Scheme (FSCS) without a Claims Management Company.

 - Give XCL the exclusive right to deal with the claim.
 If the claim is pursued elsewhere simultaneously, then XCL will charge the Client for any work done (as detailed in the Fee Agreement);